sawft99/Obsidian-SecPlus/Sec+/Chapter 4 - Security Applications & Devices/Securing Storage.md

 ---
 - Technical limitations placed on a system in regards to the utilization of USB storage devices and other removeable media can be accessed ^285fde
 - Examples
-	- Group policy disallowing read and/or write access to USB/CD drives
+	- [[Group Policies]] disallowing read and/or write access to USB/CD drives
 - Need to consider admin controls as well
 	- Policy that guides technical specifications